vigsivan/tensor_c/README.md

-# A C Tensor Library For building ConvNets
+# A C Tensor Library

 Example usage with ctypes in Python: